 What will my child learn at the School?
-Our curriculum is based upon the Early Years Framework, the subjects of the National Curriculum and a broad and varied Sixth Form Curriculum which centres around Functional Skills (leading to Qualifications in subjects appropriate to the needs of all the children), Life Skills and accredited units of work studies in areas of the young people's interests e.g.: - Food Wise, Beliefs and Values, Expressive Arts etc. Please refer to our curriculum area of our website that explains our curriculum in more detail.
+Our curriculum is based upon the Early Years Framework, the subjects of the National Curriculum and a broad and varied Sixth Form Curriculum which centres around Functional Skills (leading to Qualifications in English and Maths), Life Skills and accredited units of work studies in areas of the young people's interests e.g.: - Food Wise, Beliefs and Values, Expressive Arts etc. Please refer to our curriculum area of our website that explains our curriculum in more detail.
 Every child/young person is provided with a broad, challenging, enriched and balanced curriculum that is appropriate to their age and stage of development.
 Each child/young person receives a personalised curriculum that is differentiated to account for their needs and abilities.
 Most children/young people make good or outstanding progress in their development of knowledge, skills and understanding across the curriculum including those in Communication Skills, English, Maths, Personal, Health and Social Education, Citizenship and Spiritual, Moral, Social and Cultural programmes for which they are taught individually or in small groups.
 As pupils get older they are encouraged to further develop their interest and strength in specific subjects which is reflected in the quality of Art displayed around school, the enthusiasm for and skill levels within Computing, PE and Cookery and the pride in Business and Enterprise skills and achievements.
 All pupils are prepared for the next stage of their education and life.
 There is a strong emphasis on the development of pupils' social interaction skills and their emotional and personal development to give them the skills and knowledge that will enable them to live a good quality of life as young adults.
-Specialist approaches are used to support children's/young people's learning and these include: Sensory curriculum for pupils with profound and multiple learning difficulties Programmes for physical development which may include exercise and hydrotherapy programmes developed with the physiotherapist Social Skills programmes including: Sex and Relationships Education for Secondary aged pupils which begins with personal programmes for younger children including learning dispositions and attitudes Work experience opportunities Riding for the Disabled Visual Timetables Augmented Alternative Communication programmes which may include Maketon Symbols and signing.
-Picture Augmented Alternative Communication programmes which may include Makaton Symbols and signing, Picture Exchange Communication PEC's, PODDS, E-tran boards, photographs and Voice Output Communication Aids (VOCA) Early Years play based learning Post 16, Sixth Form curriculum
+Specialist approaches are used to support children's/young people's learning and these include: Sensory curriculum for pupils with profound and multiple learning difficulties Programmes for physical development which may include exercise and hydrotherapy programmes developed with the physiotherapist Social Skills programmes including: Sex and Relationships Education for Secondary aged pupils which begins with personal programmes for younger children including learning dispositions and attitudes Work experience opportunities Riding for the Disabled Visual Timetables Augmented Alternative Communication programmes which may include Makaton Symbols and signing, Picture Exchange Communication PEC's, PODDS, E-tran boards, photographs and Voice Output Communication Aids (VOCA) Early Years play based learning Post 16, Sixth Form curriculum